m4hd11/To-Do-List/README.md

 ## ⚡️ Usage

 1. **Add a Task:**
-   `Add "Buy groceries" with priority High`
+   `Add "Buy groceries" with priority 2`

 2. **Delete a Task:**
    `Delete "Buy groceries"`